5 MinsJanuary 29, 2020

 Banks do not charge fees or penalties to reactivate a dormant account.
 But it is in your interest to ensure that your account remains operative.
 All you need to do is to conduct one transaction - offline or online - every year.

-Axis Bank offers its customers the option to choose from a wide range of Savings Accounts with different features and benefits.
+Axis Bank offers its customers the option to choose from a wide range of regular and Digital Savings Account with different features and benefits.
 Savings Accounts are designed to meet the banking needs of people from all walks of life.
 Axis Bank Savings Account

 offers unique features such as high transaction limit, free cheque books, etc. The offers and discounts range from discounted movie tickets, Axis EDGE REWARD points to emergency travel allowances